 “Just better at hiding it, apparently,” Tala said with a snort.

-The waiter returned with Aiva’s water and asked Tala again if he could get her anything.
+The server returned with Aiva’s water and asked Tala again if he could get her anything.
 She tipped him a euro and shooed him back to the bar.

 Aiva asked, “Do you think she ever really had a lead about her dad, or was that a lie?”